PaperMC/docs/docs/paper/dev/event-api/custom-events.md

 # Custom Events

 Creating custom events is a great way to add functionality to your plugin.
-This will allow other people to listen to your custom events and add functionality to your plugin.
+This will allow other plugins to listen to your custom events and add functionality to your plugin.

 ## Creating a custom event